background

 New iPhones should not get stuck during software updates in general, but if yours did, here are the possible reasons:

-• Slow or unstable internet connection: If your internet connection is slow or unstable, your iPhone will struggle to download the update, resulting in the update to get stuck.
+• Slow or unstable internet connection: If your internet connection is slow or inconsistent, your iPhone will struggle to download the update, resulting in the update getting stuck.

 • Bugs or issues in the software: If the update was downloaded but got stuck during installation, it can be because of a bug in the previous software version that caused the update to fail.

-• Low storage space: If your device is low on space, the latest update that you're trying to download will get stuck and fail.
+• Low storage space: If there is not enough storage space on your iPhone, the latest update you're trying to download will get stuck and fail.

-How to Fix New iPhone Stuck on Software Update
+🏷️All-in-one Solution to Fix iPhone Stuck on Software Update

 Here are 6 of the guaranteed solutions that you can try to fix an iPhone that's stuck on a software update: